 Jyväskylän Lyseon lukio, International Baccalaureate (IB) Diploma Programme

 At the Jyväskylän Lyseo Upper Secondary School, it is possible for you to complete a distinguished pre-university programme IB Diploma Programme, which provides international qualification for further studies.
-In the IB, you are are exposed to the two great traditions of learning: the humanities and the sciences.
+In the IB, you are exposed to the two great traditions of learning: the humanities and the sciences.
 In addition to compulsory studies, Jyväskylän Lyseo offers IB courses especially for those interested in sciences, social studies or literature.
 To study in the IB is to analyze, discuss and experiment.
 Teaching is based on inquiry and experimental work is at focus.
 IB Diploma Programme prepares well for further studies in higher education.
 Apart from the studies on mother tongue, language of teaching and instruction is English.
 IB students are a part of Lyseo student body and you will participate in school events and traditions with other Lyseo students.

 Admission to Jyväskylän Lyseon lukio IB Diploma Programme is selective and applicants are expected to have a minimum grade point average for theoretical subjects of 8,0 from Finnish comprehensive school final report.
 For 2020 entry, the student admission is based on the grade point average for theoretical subjects.